Last updated on March 4th, 2021

 Big Caslon is a revival typeface from the Caslon font of the 1600’s.
 Founded by Matthew Carter in 1994, this serif typeface is an excellent example of classic typeface styles entering the world of digital typography.

-Sackers Gothic font was created by monotype deign studio in 1994.
+Sackers Gothic font was created by monotype design studio in 1994.
 It is a sans serif font family, based on the form of Roman letters.
 It is sharp and is an “engraver” and therefore, no lower cases are available in this family.
-The Sackers Gothic font is highly adaptable to logo or in social messages, such as invitations or announcements.
+The Sackers Gothic font is highly adaptable to logo or in social messages or in a book cover design.

 Designed by Albert-Jan Pool in 1995, this sans-serif typeface was first used to identify railroad cars in Germany.
 It is based on the original German Standards Organization font number DIN 1451, which was commissioned for use in German public administration and signage.
 The typeface family has 20 variations.